Tommy Walter: Instrumental solo album and The Haunted House (2020-2024)

-On April 6, 2021, Walter released a Kickstarter campaign for making a potential 5th album, 8 years after his last album, Somnambulist, due to articles explaining that a reboot of MTV's Clone High is going to be released on HBO Max.
+On April 6, 2021, Walter released a Kickstarter campaign for making a potential 5th album, 8 years after his last album, Somnambulist, due to articles revealing that a revival of MTV's Clone High was in development, is going to be released on HBO Max.
 The Kickstarter included a video which contained audio demos of the songs that would be recorded for said album.

 The campaign was a success getting a total of $43,782 from 486 backers.

 Then, a month later he would go on to transfer the campaign to Indiegogo.
 The success continued and the campaign managed to get to a total of $44,606 from 498 backers.